BatoolKazmi/FilmCentral/assn3-build/README.md

 - [x] **DELETE** `/towatchlist/entries/{id}` - Requires an API key and movieID; deletes the appropriate movie from the user's watchlist.
 - [x] **DELETE** `/completedwatchlist/entries/{id}` - Requires an API key and movieID; deletes the appropriate movie from the completedWatchList.
     - DELETS USIGN COMPLETEDWATCHLIST ID!!!!!
 NOT MOVIE ID (doesn't matter what the movie_id is...)

+### EXTRA STUFF
+- [X] I want to be able to see all my finished movies sorted by score or date watched (developer's choice)
+- WE DID => FINISHED MOVIES SORTED BY SCORE (IN COMPLETED WATCHLIST!!!)

 ## User API
 User 4: 7f2909fd2970488b3c0a19da2eb803e8